 Grape Seed Oil

 While it is true that canola oil is one of the healthier options in cooking oil, many are concerned by the extreme amount of processing that it endures before reaching the supermarket.
 Due to its refined state, canola oil doesn’t contain the antioxidant’s that other otherwise healthy oils do.
 Most canola oil is genetically engineered.
 If canola oil is the healthiest cooking option for you, you should seek out organic canola oil to avoid the over processing and be sure that it is certified organic canola oil that you are purchasing.
-Some other concerns of consumers is that canola oil causes diseases; there is no scientific proof that canola oil causes any diseases what so ever.
+Some other concerns of consumers are that canola oil causes diseases; there is no scientific proof that canola oil causes any diseases what so ever.
 Canola oil has a relatively neutral flavor, that won’t have an ill effect on the foods that you are cooking in it.
 It also has a rather high smoke point, similar to vegetable oil, that makes it much more ideal for frying or cooking at high temperatures without burning and giving your food a rancid flavor.
 Canola oil is considered a monounsaturated fat, it is made up of 62% monounsaturated fat, 31% polyunsaturated fat, and only 7% saturated fat.

 What exactly is vegetable oil?
 I mean the term “Vegetable” isn’t very specific.
-Vegetable oil is a triglyceride extract that comes from plants and is defined as plant based oils that don’t solidify.
+Vegetable oil is a triglyceride extract that comes from plants and is defined as plant-based oils that don’t solidify.
 Vegetable oil is chemically extracted from seeds.
 While soybean oil, corn oil, canola oil, sunflower oil, and grape seed oil are all technically “Vegetable Oil’s”, generally speaking when people mention vegetable oil they are talking about oil found in the supermarket that is simply labeled “vegetable oil”.
-For many decades, vegetable oil has been labeled as a heart healthy oil, leading consumers to believe that it is good for them.
+For many decades, vegetable oil has been labeled as a heart-healthy oil, leading consumers to believe that it is good for them.
 Vegetable oil is a polyunsaturated fat, which led to the belief that it is heart healthy, but it is also considered to be one of the unhealthiest fats readily available to consumers.
-Vegetable oils contain high levels of omega-6 fatty acids, which can be harmful to one’s health when they are consumed in an excessive manor.
+Vegetable oils contain high levels of omega-6 fatty acids, which can be harmful to one’s health when they are consumed in an excessive manner.

 One of the biggest consumer concerns with corn oil is that it is made from different crops of corn all over the world, including, GMO’s.
 There is no evidence yet as to what GMO crops that have all been treated with more and more chemicals and pesticides, will have on the human body and organs as it works to break down the oil.
-Corn oil, is considered a vegetable oil and similar to the others has lost its natural nutritional value by the time it reaches our tables.
+Corn oil is considered a vegetable oil and similar to the others has lost its natural nutritional value by the time it reaches our tables.
 Corn oil also has high levels of omega-6, which can prove to be unhealthy in large amounts, such as that contained in oils.

 Vegan Butter Substitutes